robertlugg/easygui/sphinx/tutorial.rst

     choices=["Alice", "Bob", "Charlie"]
     buttonbox(msg="Choose a name", choices=choices)
-    # This would return a string
+    # This would return a string: "Alice", "Bob" or "Charlie"

     choices=("Alice", "Bob", "Charlie")
     buttonbox(msg="Choose a name", choices=choices)
-    # This would return a string
+    # This would return a string: "Alice", "Bob" or "Charlie"

     choices = [("Alice", 1), ("Bob", 2), ("Charlie", 3)]
     buttonbox(msg="Choose a name", choices=choices)